ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/managers_guide.md

 ### How has peer review been done?

-[Peer review](peer_review.md) increases the quality of our analysis and transfers skills and knowledge.
+[Peer review](peer_review.md) increases the quality of your analysis and transfers skills and knowledge.

 * Technical colleagues should conduct internal peer reviews of each change to the code.
 This will identify issues early on and makes the review process more manageable than reviewing only the final analysis.